Lateral Patellar Compression Syndrome

 Lateral patellar compression syndrome can result from poor alignment of the kneecap, complete or partial dislocation, overuse, tight or weak thigh muscles, flat feet and direct trauma to the knee.

 When a lateral patellar compression syndrome is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a lateral patellar compression syndrome specialist who provides detailed examination and care for patients with lateral patellar compression syndrome in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a lateral patellar compression syndrome specialist who provides detailed examination and care for patients with lateral patellar compression syndrome in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Symptoms of Lateral Patellar Compression Syndrome